 Starstruck travelers love Wilmington, a telegenic city with more film credits than John Wayne.
-It’s also beloved by people who relish a stroll through well-preserved historic neighborhoods, dining of the highest order, inventive shops and galleries and a chance to cruise scenic waterways.
+It’s also beloved by people who relish a stroll through well-preserved historic neighborhoods, dining of the highest order, inventive shops and galleries, and a chance to cruise scenic waterways.
 Front Street Brewery has been a star attraction for more than 20 years.
-And several newcomers – Waterman’s Brewing Co., Wrightsville Beach Brewing, New Anthem Beer Project and Edward Teach Brewery – make the destination irresistible for beer lovers.
-More breweries are coming in 2018.
+And several newcomers – Waterman’s Brewing Co., Wrightsville Beach Brewery, New Anthem Beer Project and Edward Teach Brewery – make the destination irresistible for beer lovers.
 And keep your eyes peeled for the perfect souvenir: a freaker, the knit koozie created in Wilmington.

-As the birthplace of North Carolina craft beer (Moravians began setting the trend here in the late 1700s), it comes to no surprise that you can create your own Craft Draft Crawl and hop between four local breweries in the heart of downtown Winston-Salem.
+As the birthplace of North Carolina craft beer (Moravians began setting the trend here in the late 1700s), it comes as no surprise that you can create your own Craft Draft Crawl and hop between multiple local breweries in the heart of downtown Winston-Salem.
 Start at Foothills Brewing with its award-winning beers and an all-hops-on-deck beer school.
 Discover what happens when a chemist, a lawyer and an accountant walk into a bar and start a brewery at Wise Man Brewing; then make your way to Fiddlin’ Fish Brewing Company and enjoy seasonal suds and hometown brews.
 Afterward, stroll to one of Winston-Salem’s newest downtown breweries, Incendiary Brewing, located at the base of the iconic smokestack at the historic R.J.
 Reynolds Tobacco warehouse that’s now a dynamic innovation and technology hub.
 Or head to Small Batch Beer, where brewmasters specialize in “one tank at a time” and use locally sourced ingredients.
 Neighboring downtown in the historic West End neighborhood is Hoots Roller Bar & Beer Co., where craft “blue-collar beer” is always on tap, and Joymongers Barrel Hall is aging beer to perfection in fresh bourbon and wine barrels.
 Next on the craft brew scene will be Radar Brewing, set to open in Summer 2019, located on the edge of the downtown arts district in the revitalized Industry Hill neighborhood.